NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ![Performance Gain](Figure_v2.png)

-As shown in the performance plot above, our second attempt to optimize the RFFT computation resulted in about 5%-15% speed-up w.r.t the baseline.
+As shown in the performance plot above, our second attempt to optimize the RFFT computation resulted in about 5%-15% speed-up relative to the baseline.

 ### Third Attempt: Use pyfftw.FFTW directly (v3)